mickymacirl/CI-P2-Quiz-RS/README.md

 ### Fonts

-- The fonts used are the follow: Verdana, Geneva, Tahoma, sans-serif, linked from CSS file.
+- The fonts used are the following: Verdana, Geneva, Tahoma, sans-serif, linked from CSS file.

 ### Logo

-- Logo is a modifed logo from CISM webpage.
+- The logo is a modified logo from CISM webpage.

 ![Logo Readme](./assets/readme/icon.jpg)